-At Clyde House, a renovation and extension, designed by Ibbett Architecture and executed by Barr Group, included a whole house of stunning made-to-measure cabinetry.
-Everything from sculpted larder cupboards and a tailor-made curved kitchen bay to an intricately designed library and dramatic mesh fronted dining room cabinets.
+This project included a whole house of stunning made-to-measure cabinetry – everything from sculpted larder cupboards and a tailor-made curved kitchen bay to an intricately designed library and dramatic mesh-fronted dining room cabinets.

 The brief was to create an eclectic but cohesive scheme throughout - rich, vibrant and in keeping with the architecture of the property.
 Stella’s incredible eye for detail, scrupulous sourcing, considered cabinetry designs and cohesive colour scheme transition artfully from room to room, highlighting the striking curved entrance hall, spiral staircase and arched doorways.
 (See footnote for more about the Clyde House architecture).

 To one side of the hallway is a delightful study, complete with cosy sofa, flanked by triple shaker style cabinets, with made-to-measure boxed shelving above.
 Farrow & Ball’s ‘Stiffkey Blue’ contrasts a warm toffee-grass wall covering and the stark white of the detailed architraves and ornate curved doorframes.
 The study chair is a one-off Stella Mannering creation, with a Well and Wye Crewel fabric on the back and a contrasting Java velvet on the front… just stunning!